IBM/knative-quarkus-bench/README.md

 One of the major features of Quarkus is native binary support.
-You can build these microservice benchmarks as native binaries by adding `-Pnative` in the Maven command line:
+You can build these microservice benchmarks as native binaries by adding `-Pnative` to the Maven command line:
 ```shell
 mvn package -Pnative
 ```

-The version tag for native executable images is set to `:native`.
+The version tag for native executable images will be set to `:native`.

 Building native executables uses
 [GraalVM Native Image](https://www.graalvm.org/22.0/reference-manual/native-image/).
-If `native-image` isn't set up in your environment, Quarkus automatically downloads a container image of the latest GraalVM with Native Image support and builds the project in the container.
+If `native-image` is not acailable in your environment, Quarkus automatically downloads a container image of the latest GraalVM with Native Image support and builds the project in the container.
 We recommend this automated containerized build because it automatically uses the latest version of GraalVM, which is updated frequently.